TitaniumCoder477/siasync/README.md

         Folder on Sia to sync files too (default "siasync") -sync-only
-        Sync, don't monitor directory for changes
+        Sync, don't monitor directory for changes -include-hidden
+        By default, hidden files are excluded from the sync.
+Set include-hidden to true to include them
 ```

 ## Building from Source